 What Kind of Meat is in Ragu?

 Ragus can be made with various cuts of beef, pork, goose, lamb, mutton, and even seafood.
+We’re using beef cheeks because they are perfect for braising but you could use leftover smoked chuck roast for a unique smoky flavor.

 What You Need To Make Braised Beef Cheek Ragu